 Changyou began generating Web game revenue after its acquisition of a controlling interest in 7Road in May 2011.
 Through December 31, 2011, 7Road's revenues were derived entirely from revenue-sharing payments from third-party joint operators of its games and license fees from certain of these joint operators.
 Beginning in the year ended December 31, 2012, 7Road also derives revenues from direct operation of Wartune on its own Website for the game, which was launched in May 2012.
 The games developed by 7Road are operated primarily under the item-based revenue model, in which game players can access the games free of charge, but may purchase consumable virtual items, including those with a predetermined expiration time, or perpetual virtual items, such as certain costumes that stay bound to a game player throughout the life of the game.
 In certain of its joint operation arrangements, 7Road provides its games and related services to a third-party joint operator at no upfront fee.
-In these arrangements, 7Road is entitled to a single stream of revenue-sharing payments from the joint operator's virtual currency into 7Road's game coins or purchase its games in specified geographic areas or upon achievement of certain performance milestones from the joint operators' operation of the games.
-Certain of the joint operators also pay 7Road license fees for the games.
+In these arrangements, 7Road is entitled to a single stream of revenue-sharing payments from the joint operator when game players convert the joint operator's virtual currency into 7Road's game coins or purchase its game coins directly through such operator's Websites or game platform.
+Certain of the joint operators pay 7Road license fees for the exclusive right to operate its games in specified geographic areas or upon achievement of certain performance milestones from the joint operators' operation of the games.
 Certain of the joint operators also pay 7Road license fees for the right to be among a selected few who will have the initial right ahead of other operators to jointly operate 7Road's games in China during a specified period after their launch.